 Its smaller size means that this is also a relatively quiet resort, especially if you stay in a building facing the Sassagoula River.
 The real French Quarter may have a reputation for all day and all night revelry, but Disney’s French Quarter is more of a quiet and romantic setting.

 There are relatively few amenities at this resort, and only one place to eat.
-However, this shortcoming is mitigated by its proximity to Riverside and to Downtown Disney, where you can find the variety that the French Quarter lacks without having to sacrifice the peaceful nature of this hotel.
+However, this shortcoming is mitigated by its proximity to Riverside and to Disney Springs, where you can find the variety that the French Quarter lacks without having to sacrifice the peaceful nature of this hotel.